Cataland: Why the Fuss?: Factorwise sortable elements

-be the concatenation of the $c^{(i)}$-sorting words coming from the Garside factors of~$w$.
-Then $\sw{w}{c}$ and $\sw{\garside(w)}{c}$ are commutation equivalent.
-In particular, the Garside factorization of~$w$ can be obtained from the sorting word $\sw{w}{c}$ using only commutations. \end{proposition} \begin{proof} Let $w \in \Sortm(W,c)$ with $s$ initial in $c$ and $s \in \DesSet_L(w)$.
-If we let $w = su$, then the proof of \Cref{prop:aligned_cambrian_recurrence} shows that the Garside factorization of $u$ is obtained by removing the initial $s$ from the Garside factorization of~$w$ and performing commutations.
+\end{proposition} \begin{proof} Let $w \in \Sortm(W,c)$ with~$s$ initial in~$c$ and $s \in \DesSet_L(w)$.
+If we let $w = su$, then the proof of \Cref{prop:aligned_cambrian_recurrence} shows that the Garside factorization of~$u$ is obtained by removing the initial~$s$ from the Garside factorization of~$w$ and performing commutations.
 The same relationship is trivially true for the sorting words of~$w$ and $u$.
 The result now follows from the Cambrian recurrence. \end{proof}